wp-plugins/editorial-calendar/readme.txt

 = What languages does the calendar support? =

-The calendar is available in English, French, Czechoslovakian, and Croatian.
+The calendar is available in Croatian, Czechoslovakian, English, French, and Greek.

 = Can I add new languages? =